 such frightening proportions that it is the subject of many a tale about the variety of unfortunate creatures it is alleged to have consumed!

-Throughout Poitou Charentes there are many hundreds of kilometres of public domain rivers waiting to be fished – but only after a has been purchased.
-From June to September it is possible to buy a visitor’s that covers seven days and costs 30 euros and is available at fishing tackle shops, supermarkets and many bars and newsagents and the booklet that comes with it provides useful information on what is available in the department where it was purchased.
+Throughout Poitou Charentes there are many hundreds of kilometres of public domain rivers waiting to be fished – but only after a cartedepeche.fr at fishing tackle shops, supermarkets and many bars and newsagents and the booklet that comes with it provides useful information on what is available in the department where it was purchased. has been purchased.
+From June to September it is possible to buy a visitor’s that offers a daily or weekly pass and is available online at

 Fishing has a universal language, but to help out here’s what the fish you catch would be called by a French angler: